SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/acquia.md

 **Sumo Logic SSL certificate**

-In the procedure below, you configure a Cloud Syslog Source, this will generate a Sumo Logic token and the endpoint hostname.
-Then you set up TLS by downloading a cert to your server.
+In the procedure below, you'll configure a Cloud Syslog Source.
+This will generate a Sumo Logic token and the endpoint hostname.
+Then you'll set up TLS by downloading a cert to your server.
 Download the DigiCert certificate from one of the following locations:
 * [https://www.digicert.com/CACerts/DigiCertHighAssuranceEVRootCA.crt](https://www.digicert.com/CACerts/DigiCertHighAssuranceEVRootCA.crt)
 * [https://www.digicert.com/CACerts/DigiCertHighAssuranceEVRootCA.crt.pem](https://www.digicert.com/CACerts/DigiCertHighAssuranceEVRootCA.crt.pem)